YottaDB/YDBDoc/ProgGuide/functions.rst

 | UTIME                      | Process user time                                                                                                                    |
 +----------------------------+--------------------------------------------------------------------------------------------------------------------------------------+

-* Note that the $ZGETJPI() retrieves process time measurements (CPUTIM, CSTIME, CUTIME, STIME, and UTIME) only of the current process ($JOB).
+* $ZGETJPI() retrieves process time measurements (CPUTIM, CSTIME, CUTIME, STIME, and UTIME) for the requested process.
+If the information is not available for the specified process, the function returns -1.
+If the process ID specified is 0, the current process ($JOB) time measurements are returned.
 The "child" process time includes ZSYSTEM and PIPE device sub-processes (only after the PIPE CLOSEs), but excludes processes created by JOB commands.
 * $ZGETJPI() provides a tool for examining the characteristics of a UNIX process.
 Accessing information about processes belonging to other users requires certain UNIX privileges.
 Consult your system manager if you require additional privileges.

 +++++++++++++++++++++++